psychemedia/finn-resources/src/mongan.md

 p28-9

 Fiachna Finn was King of Ireland and Manannan mac Lir was King of the Other-world or Lochlann.
 Manannan was in love with Fiachna's wife and this is the ruse by which he was enabled to lie with her with her husband's consent.
-By a trick he compelled Fiachna to make war upon him, and because he was King of the Other-world and had therefore control of all ' magic and enchantment ', Fiachna was in danger of defeat and death.
+By a trick he compelled Fiachna to make war upon him, and because he was King of the Other-world and had therefore control of all 'magic and enchantment', Fiachna was in danger of defeat and death.
 When things were at their worst, he appeared before Fiachna on the battle-field as a tall warrior marvellously clad.
 He offered to help Fiachna to defeat his enemy, who was of course Manannan himself, for a consideration, namely that they should change forms and that Manannan should go to Ireland to Fiachna's court in Fiachna's form and sleep with Fiachna's wife.
-He said ' I shall go there in thy shape so that thy wife shall not be defiled by it.'
+He said 'I shall go there in thy shape so that thy wife shall not be defiled by it.'
 So it was agreed, and Fiachna in Manannan's form was able to conquer his enemy and seize the kingship of Lochlann.
 At the same time Fiachna's wife became pregnant by Manannan in Fiachna's form.

 Thus the child Mongan born to Fiachna's wife was the son of Manannan though he was also the son of Fiachna, because he was begotten by Manannan in Fiachna's form.
 Then Manannan came and stole his son Mongan when he was three nights old and took him to the Other-world where he kept him for twelve years.